ivanursul/ivanursul/articles/java/openSourceCollections.md

    public static void main(String[] args) {

-      //create Bag
+      //Create Bag
       Bag<String> bag = new HashBag<>();

-      //add "Banana" five times to the bag. bag.add("Banana", 5);
+      //Add "Banana" five times to the bag bag.add("Banana", 5);

-      //add "Orange" one time to the bag. bag.add("Orange");
+      //Add "Orange" one time to the bag bag.add("Orange");

-      //add "Apple" two times to the bag. bag.add("Apple", 2);
+      //Add "Apple" two times to the bag bag.add("Apple", 2);

-      //show content of the Bag
+      //Show content of the Bag
       System.out.println("Bag content: " + bag);

-      //show the set of unique values in the bag System.out.println("Unique values: " + bag.uniqueSet());
+      //Show the set of unique values in the bag System.out.println("Unique values: " + bag.uniqueSet());

-      //show the number of "Apple" present in bag System.out.println("Apple is presented " + bag.getCount("Apple") + " times.");
+      //Show the number of "Apple" present in bag System.out.println("Apple is presented " + bag.getCount("Apple") + " times.");

-      //remove 2 appearances of "Banana" from the bag bag.remove("Banana", 2);
+      //Remove 2 appearances of "Banana" from the bag bag.remove("Banana", 2);

-      //show content of the Bag
+      //Show content of the Bag
       System.out.println("Content of the bag after removed 2 appearances of Banana: " + bag);

-      //show the number of "Banana" present in bag System.out.println("Banana is present " + bag.getCount("Banana") + " times.");
+      //Show the number of "Banana" present in bag System.out.println("Banana is present " + bag.getCount("Banana") + " times.");
    }
 }